dhassaine/reduxless/README.md

 > A small state management library for unidirectional data flow.

 ## Introduction
-Reduxless simplifies some of the complexity of [Redux](https://github.com/reactjs/redux) and reduces the amount of necessary boiler plate code by removing the need for an intermediate dispatch stage, i.e. the roles of reducers and actions are combined into one operation.
+Reduxless simplifies some of the complexity of [Redux](https://github.com/reactjs/redux) and reduces the amount of necessary boiler plate code.
+This is mainly achieved by removing the need for an intermediate dispatch stage, followed by a reduction.
+Reduxless combines the roles of reducers and actions into one operation: the two key operations are actions and selectors.
 We lose the ability to perform time travelling on our state, but the advantages of simpler code can outweigh that benefit.

 ## Installation